bremen79/FighterDroid2P/README.md

 It has been tested (but not too much ;) ) on the Yoga Flame and on the Marvel vs Capcom 2 cabinets.
 Please let me know if it works on the other cabinets too.
 In theory, the Marvel vs Capcom, the Big Blue, and The X-Men vs Street Fighter, should all work with the Yoga Flame apk: it would be great to have some feedback on this!

 This is literally my first Android app, written in my spare time, in just ~1 week.
 So, it is very possible that something better could be done!
 For this reason, I release the code so that people more expert than me can improve and/or build on it.
 In fact, I might have reached the best I can do, at least in my spare time: if you want to propose changes, you will have to suggest the actual changes to the code!

-Also, to report bugs, you'll have to know how to use adb, otherwise I will not be able to know what is going on.
+To report bugs, please be as specific as possible and remember that I only have the Yoga Flame cabinet.
+So, for other cabinets, you'll have to know how to use adb to gather the logs, otherwise I will not be able to know what is going on.

 # Disclaimer